Attested: Intraum at position 256 in the Ravenna Cosmography

-Where: From its position in RC's list of harbour estuaries, Intraum must be the mouth of the river Tees, around NZ5527.
+Where: From its position in the Cosmography's list of harbour estuaries, Intraum must be the mouth of the river Tees, around NZ5527.
 Any early harbour there would have been well inland, because the estuary originally had vast banks of sand, but no Roman fort has yet been identified closer to the sea than Piercebridge, though a Roman villa has been excavated at Ingleby Barwick outside Middlesbrough.

 Name origin: Obviously Intraum begins like Latin intra ‘on the inside’.
 The –um seems too short to be a real second part of a name, but it does hint at umeo ‘to be moist’.